DOVERE / AVERE BISOGNO DI / MI SERVE / BISOGNA

 - A noun always follows servire

-- A noun can follow avere
+- Both a noun and verb can follow avere bisogno di

-If the subject is determined, bisogna is followed by che + subjunctive
+If the subject is determined, bisogna is followed by che + subjunctive.

-if you want to know more about this topic, read my post about the verbs whose meaning changes in the passato prossimo and imperfetto
+If you want to know more about this topic, read my post about the verbs whose meaning changes in the passato prossimo and imperfetto